Home

 Fresh Chiles

-A Red and green chiles small amount of chile will give an exciting warmth and tingle to the the tongue.
+A small amount of chile will give an exciting warmth and tingle to the tongue.
 It can open your taste buds and enliven your palate.
 Certain parts of the country enjoy a larger variety of chiles then others.

 The most widely available chiles are jalapeño, serrano, long greens or Anaheim, habaneros and poblanos.

-cooking tip: If you are someone who has never cooked with fresh chiles, start off with the jalapeño.
-Some jalapeño varieties are bred to be mild.
-Chiles can be used like other aromatic vegetables such as onions, and can be gently sautéed (sweated), roasted, grilled or chopped and used raw.
-The goodness of chile is much more than heat.
-Once you experience the fire detect the many subtle flavors they provide.
-You will find fruity, earthy and smoky flavors, just to name a few.
+• The goodness of chile is much more than heat.
+Once you experience the fire, appreciate the many subtle flavors they provide.
+You will find fruity, earthy and smoky flavors, just to name a few

-The only way to really tell the pungency of a chile is to taste and the true heat of any pepper is in the seeds and veins.
+• The only way to really tell the pungency of a chile is to taste it.
+The true heat of any pepper is in the seeds and veins.
 If you remove the seeds and veins, the heat level will be reduced.
-If you are new to this, use chiles in small increments until you find the right amount.
+If you are new to this, use chiles in small increments until you find the right amount

-The only chile that is never mild is the scotch bonnet.
+• The only chile that is never mild is the scotch bonnet.
 Try it if you dare.
-It is guaranteed to blow all neophytes away.
+It is guaranteed to blow all newbies away

 Green Chile Butter Recipe